zanix/home-assistant-config/README.md

 - Lock front door when away
 - Re-lock front door after unlock
 - Revoke one time use code when used
-- Set pass code when keypad is switched on
+- Set and revoke pass code when keypad is switched on and off
-- Revoke pass code when keypad is switched off
-- Set temporary pass code on set date start
+- Set and revoke temporary pass code on set date start and end
-- Revoke temporary pass code on set date end
+- Send notification when the lock is jammed

 ### Media Control

-- Living room set Harmony to "Power off" when Sony TV reports that it's off
+- Living room and Master bedroom switch Harmony to "Power off" when Shield TV reports that it's off
-- Family room set Harmony to "Power off" when TCL TV reports that it's off
+- Family room switch Harmony to "Power off" when TCL TV reports that it's off
-- Master bedroom set Harmony to "Power off" when Shield TV reports that it's off
 - Various routines to handle devices powering on and off
-- (Disabled) Shield living room paused at night
+- (Disabled) Shield TV paused at night
-- (Disabled) Shield living room playing at night
+- (Disabled) Shield TV playing at night

-### Notifications

-- Door was left open
-- Door was left open and leaving
-- Door opened and away
-- Garage door was left open
-- Garage door was left open and leaving
-- Garage door opened and away

-### Pi-hole

-- Disable when time is selected
-- Reset disable time after re-enabled

 ### Ring